Drug Use in Georgia And Overdose Rates Are on the Rise, There is No Denying this Epidemic

 All drugs – legal and illegal – have the potential for abuse.
 Abuse can lead to addiction, which is characterized by an inability to stop the use of a substance despite large consequences.
 Out of all the drugs, alcohol and opioids are the deadliest drugs in Georgia and the United States.
 In fact, Georgia has seen over a 1000% increase in opioid-related overdose deaths in the past few years.
 The reason for this is that heroin is much cheaper on the black market than pills; unfortunately, heroin is often tainted with synthetic opioids such as fentanyl as well.
 Since fentanyl is so powerful, it is incredibly easy to overdose on any opioid that is bought on the black market.

-Treatments like PHP (partial hospitalization) and IOP treatment in Georgia has helped thousands of people combat the disease of addiction in our great state.
+Treatments like PHP (partial hospitalization) and IOP treatment in Georgia has helped thousands of people combat the disease of addiction and drug use in Georgia.
 If you or a loved one is in need of help, always remember that the first step is the hardest.